 Passholder Insights: Adding Brazil to the World Showcase would help Disney reach its goal of having a country from each continent.

 Strong possibility!
 There is a lot of runaway between now and next year’s D23 Expo.
 With many projects at Walt Disney up in the air right now, from hotels to attractions and even movie productions, we will have to wait and see.
 Traditionally, animated movies can take anywhere from 18 months to 3 years to complete.
 If Encanto is released to theaters and is set in Brazil, we would not be surprised to see a Brazil Pavilion at Epcot with an Encanto attraction.
-With it being unknown where Encanto stands the development process we could see an official announcement at the next D23 Expo in 2021.
+With it being unknown where Encanto stands in the development process we could see an official announcement at the next D23 Expo in 2021.
 For now, we will have to wait and see.
 In the meantime, we got the itch to listen to Rumours by Fleetwood Mac!

 Don't Miss A Beat!